Saudi Aramco Residential Camp in Dhahran

 Saudi Aramco Residential Camp in Dhahran is a residential community built by Saudi Aramco for its employees to live in.
 It is located within the city of Dhahran (Arabic: الظهران) in Saudi Arabia's Eastern Province.
 There are three areas recognized by the inhabitants in the Dhahran camp.
 The first built is known as the Main Camp.
-It is the oldest part and the busiest as it contains the commissary, various shops and parks, and beautiful infrastructure.
-The second area, known as the Hills, is the quietest since it is mostly residential and more family friendly.
-In 2017, a new residential area was opened by Saudi Aramco and named Jebel Heights which is an extension of the entire camp.
-Jebel Heights consists of two parts.
-One is known as the "Old Jebels" and the other part is known as the "New Jebels."
-Houses allocated in the area of Jebel Heights are modern villas that vary from three bedroom houses to five bedroom houses.
-The Jebel Heights residential area also includes beautiful apartments in the "New Jebels" area.
+It is the oldest part and the busiest as it contains the commissary, various shops and parks, and infrastructure.
+The second area, known as the Hills, is the quietest since it is mostly residential and more family-friendly.
+In 2017, a new residential area was opened and is known as Jebel Heights, an extension of the camp on the western edge of the facility.
+The area of Jebel Heights contains modern villas that vary from three-bedroom houses to five-bedroom houses as well as apartment blocks.

-The Dhahran residential camp is a fenced-in company compound and only Saudi Aramco employees and their dependents may live inside.
-It is located near the US consulate as well as the Dhahran military airbase, which is located in an area that formerly housed the domestic and international air terminals for the Eastern Province.
+The Dhahran residential camp is a private company compound, protected by armed guards, within which only Saudi Aramco employees and their dependents may reside.
+It is located near the grounds of the former US consulate as well as the Dhahran military airbase, which formerly housed the domestic and international air terminals for the Eastern Province.
 All commercial air passenger operations have since been moved to King Fahd International Airport in Dammam.

 The Dhahran camp (Aramco code: DH) is one of three original expatriate oil company compounds or "districts" in the east of the country, along with the camps in Ras Tanura (refinery and port), and Abqaiq (also Buqayq).
-Later, other Saudi Aramco compounds were built, such as Udhailiyah, Safaniyah, and Tanajib.
+Later, other Saudi Aramco compounds were built, such as Udhailiyah and Tanajib.
 More recently, the company established housing areas in various other Saudi cities including Jubail, Yanbu, Jeddah, and Rabigh among others - though not all of these are self-contained company compounds.
-Dhahran camp was the first company compound, founded in the late 1930s, and is still the largest, with space to accommodate over 11,000 residents.
-In line with the make up of the overall company workforce, the residents are a mixture of many different nationalities.
-The town consists of four main divisions: Dhahran "main camp" (the oldest section), Dhahran Hills, Jebel Heights, and the newer Ar-Rabiyah (Executive Housing Area).
+The Dhahran camp was the first company compound, founded in the late 1930s, and is still the largest, with space to accommodate over 11,000 residents.
+Originally built to house Aramco's American workforce and their families, Dhahran has in recent decades shifted from being predominantly inhabited by Americans to containing residents from a mixture of different nationalities, including a majority of Saudi nationals.